Hansa Wadkar: Career

 In 1936, Wadkar acted in her first role as a heroine in Bapubhai Pendharkar's Vijayche Lagane.
 A bilingual, made in Marathi and Hindi (Shadi Ka Maamla), it was directed by Mama Warerkar.
 The film was produced by Pendharkar's Lalit Kala Production, its "first and last" film, as Pendharkar died soon after.
 When her brother objected to the family name being used in films, her name was changed from Ratan to Hansa, and the surname Wadkar was borrowed from her actress aunt, Indira Wadkar.
 Her salary at that time was Rs.
 250 per month.
 The film was a success at the box-office.

 Wadkar worked in a few films after this for different companies, which remained incomplete.
 She then joined Golden Eagle Movietone and learned Hindi from a Hindi scholar appointed for her by the company.
 She became proficient in the language, working in several Hindi films at the time like Meena, Prem Patra, Zamana, and Raj Kumar with Chetan Anand.

 Marrying in 1937, she had to return to films once again due to shortage of money.
 She acted in two stunt films in Bhagwan Palav, having joined Harishchandrarao's company.
 The films were Bahadur Kisan, and Criminal which was released in 1939.
-In 1938, she was cast in Zamana directed by Ram Daryani, starring Padma Devi who had earlier acted in India cinema's first indigenous colour film, Kisan Kanya.
-The other co-stars were Dar (Jeevan) Gulab, Ameena and Amirbai Karnataki.
+In 1938, she was cast in Zamana directed by Ram Daryani, starring Padma Devi who had earlier acted in India's first indigenous colour film, Kisan Kanya.
+Her co-stars were Dar (Jeevan) Gulab, Ameena and Amirbai Karnataki.

 Bombay Talkies

 She joined Bombay Talkies, signing a contract for six years.
 She enjoyed the efficiency and camaraderie of Bombay Talkies.
-Her first film for them was Navjeevan, directed by Franz Osten and released in 1939.
-Filmindia April 1939 issue, commented on the absence of Devika Rani in the film, while mentioning Wadkar, "Bombay Talkies have given a beautiful story as usual, framed in a more beautiful technique.
+Her first film with them was Navjeevan, directed by Franz Osten and released in 1939.
+The April 1939 issue of Filmindia commented on the absence of Devika Rani in the film, while mentioning Wadkar, "Bombay Talkies have given a beautiful story as usual, framed in a more beautiful technique.
 And once again we don't find Devika Rani in the cast.
 This time, however, a new girl has been introduced in Hansa Wadkar, new in the sense that for the first time she has been allowed to shoulder the heroine's role".

-Her next two films were Durga (1939) directed again by Franz Osten, and Azad (1940) directed by N. R. Acharya.
+Her next two films were Durga (1939) directed by Franz Osten, and Azad (1940) directed by N. R. Acharya.
 Following the death of Himanshu Rai in 1940, she asked Devika Rani to release her from her contract.
 Devika Rani tore up the contract, though she still had three more years.